project-open-data/project-open-data.github.io/v1.1/schema.md

 distribution			| Distribution        | Holds multiple download URLs for datasets composed of multiple files and/or file types accrualPeriodicity		| Frequency           | Frequency with which dataset is published.
-landingPage				| Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. language				| Language            | The language of the dataset.
+landingPage				| Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. isPartOf				| isPartOf            | The collection of which the dataset is a subset.
+language				| Language            | The language of the dataset.
 PrimaryITInvestmentUII	| Primary IT Investment UII | For linking a dataset with an IT Unique Investment Identifier (UII) references				| Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.